thiswillbeyourgithub/Voice2Anki/README.md

-# VoiceToFormattedText
+# Voice2Anki

 ## What is this?
-* VoiceToFormattedText is a tool that leverages the power of ChatGPT to correct the transcription of Whisper to output useful content.
-Currently supported output backends are "markdown" to append your text to a .md file, and "anki" to create anki cards automatically.
+* Voice2Anki is a tool that leverages the power of ChatGPT to correct the transcription of Whisper to create anki flashcards.
+It allows to create many very high quality flashcards.
-* Use case so far include ~~writing a physics PhD in markdown with LaTeX formulae created on the go and~~ (deprecated as too out of date with the anki version and possibly obsolete anywa) creating anki cloze cards with specific formattings with minimal user interaction.

 ### Features
+* Works in any language
+* Works on any topic: LLM can correct Whisper efficiently
+* **Adapts to you** If a flashcard was not exactly like you wanted, correct it (manually or using your voice) then save it for the future and the LLM will use it for the next cards.
+You can save many examples like this as embeddings and keywords are used to find the most relevant example for your use case at each prompt.
-* You can specify the context to whisper and to ChatGPT to reduce transcription mistake.
+* You can specify anki tags, marks, deck etc.
-* With the click of a button you can save a completion to serve as an example to ChatGPT's next completion.
-  * you can specify the importance of each supplied example then let an algorithm fill as much as the context window as you want.
-* For the anki backend, you can create multiple flashcard with a single voice recording that will include images and tags and straight to the right deck.
-  * Images supplied this way will be OCR'ed using a special DIY formatting algorithm to maintain the text formatting of the image.
+* If you supply one or several images, it will be OCR'ed then saved in the flashcard in a source field.
+A special algorithm is used to keep the formatting of the image in the OCR step.
+* Supports ChatGPT, GPT-4, and many more support can be added.
+* Supports multiple profile.
+Making it handy for various use.

 ## Getting started
 * clone this repo
 * Install the dependencies: `python -m pip install -r requirements.txt`
-* For the anki backend: Anki must be open and with addon [AnkiConnect](https://ankiweb.net/shared/info/2055492159) enabled.
+* Anki must be open and with addon [AnkiConnect](https://ankiweb.net/shared/info/2055492159) enabled.
-* `python VoiceToFormattedText.py --browser`
+* `python Voice2Anki.py --browser`
-    * `--backend=anki`
     * `--open_browser` opens the browser on the interface.
-    * `--authentication` enables the authentication panel. user/password have to be edited in `VoiceToFormattedText.py`.
+    * `--authentication` enables the authentication panel. user/password have to be edited in `Voice2Anki.py`.
     * `--localnetwork` to make the interface accessible to your local network.
 Use `ifconfig` to figure out your local IP adress and connect to it using `https://[IP]:7860` (don't forget the http**s** ).
 You can use that to make it accessible from the global internet if you configure port forwarding from your router.
 Otherwise it's only accessible from the computer.
     * `--debug` to increase verbosity.
     * **CAREFUL** if you add `--share`, the interface will be forwarded to Hugging Face's website and accessible via a URL for 72 hours.
 Handy if you want to use WhisperToAnki on mobile but can have privacy and security implications.